cunybpl/nycet_pnp/src/content/guides/components/constant-speed-compressor-and-motor.md

 </figure>
 </a>

-The measurement strategy for a constant-speed compressor and motor is to do a one-time Measurement Strategy.
-The measurement strategy for a constant-speed compressor and motor is to do a one-time measurement of the power draw and long-term measurements of the operational schedule of the motor.
+The measurement strategy for a constant-speed compressor and motor involves a one-time measurement of power draw and long-term monitoring of the motor's operational schedule.
 The approach assumes that the power draw stays constant throughout the measurement period.
 Because the motor runs at constant speed and is under a constant load, it is either operating at full power (when on) or it is drawing no power (when off).

 A motor on/off data logger is used to record the operating schedule.
 The true RMS power is measured at main feed to the constant-speed motor.
 Measurement locations are generically represented in Figure 1.